Overall Nevada CPA CPE Requirements

 Overall, Nevada has no limitations on self-study CPE opportunities.

-Credit for continuing education may be earned in increments less than 1 credit at a time for partial credit.
+Credit for continuing education can accrue in increments less than 1 credit at a time for partial credit.

 Other Policies and Exemptions